 guitar, marimba, singing

 Zivanai has carved a place for himself in the hearts and minds of audiences and musicians alike with his sweet, sincerely heartfelt style of guitar playing.
 Zivanai has played on many of the world’s most revered concert stages with such diverse world class artists as Oliver Mtukudzi, The String Cheese Incident, Bushman, Playing For Change, The Motet, Giovanni Hidalgo and many more.

 Paul is originally from Bikita, in the southeastern province of Masvingo.
 Paul has been playing marimba since he was a young boy and is known for his complexly beautiful compositions and arrangements.
 He has taught in schools in and around the Mashonaland West Province of Zimbabwe as well as in primary schools in Harare.
 Currently he is living, working, and playing marimba in the Seattle area with his band Ruvizo.

 marimba, singing, mbira nyunga nyunga, ngoma

-Sekuru Matiure is a highly respected Zimbabwean musician, adept at playing mbira, ngoma, hosho and marimba, and at teaching choral singing.
-He has traveled far and wide, conducting workshops and lecture demonstrations in Sweden, Norway, Australia, the United States, and many African countries.
+Sekuru Matiure was a highly respected Zimbabwean musician, adept at playing mbira, ngoma, hosho and marimba, and at teaching choral singing.
+He travelled far and wide, conducting workshops and lecture demonstrations in Sweden, Norway, Australia, the United States, and many African countries.
 From 1997 to 1999, Sekuru Matiure was an artist in residence with the International Vocal Ensemble at Indiana University.
 He completed his PhD in Ethnomusicology at Indiana University and taught at the University of Zimbabwe for many years.
 He spent a great deal of time enriching our Boulder community.
 Sheasby passed away in 2016.

 drumming, dance, singing